 08Support Your Productive Children — Not the Losers

 It is almost always a mistake to provide gifts of cash and support to those relatives who are unable to generate high incomes on their own or who are constantly in financial trouble.

 Think of the incentive system you set up!
 One son becomes a physician and one daughter an attorney and you say they don't "need" your money, while at the same time you provide free rent, board, and bailouts for their sibling, who sits at home in credit card debt and unable to find work.

 Regardless of whether they are religious, those who are financially independent — and who want their children to become financially independent — follow the lesson found in the parable of the talents.

 The “parent” figure in the parable comes back and gives more to those who successfully invested and grew their wealth, telling the one that failed to achieve these that he was "wicked" and "lazy".

 Now, you might not use such harsh words, but let me put it bluntly to you as you read this article in the privacy of your office or home: You're an idiot if you give "equal shares" of money to your children when some are clearly more productive than others.
 You’re a damn fool if you give more to the unsuccessful ones.

-This step-by-step guide to financial independence is part of our How to Get Rich guide for new investors.
+This guide to financial independence is part of the How to Get Rich trilogy for new investors.